la2050/challenge/_2021/learn/rise-inc.md

   When campuses deliver on the changes students advocate for, the resulting increases in food and housing security among students will increase college matriculation and college completion in Los Angeles.
-Approximately how many people will be directly impacted by this proposal?: '1040' Approximately how many people will be indirectly impacted by this proposal?: '20000' Please describe the broader impact of your proposal.: > Our proposal will:
+Approximately how many people will be directly impacted by this project, program, or initiative?: '1040' Approximately how many people will be indirectly impacted by this project, program, or initiative?: '20000' Describe how Los Angeles County will be different if your work is successful.: > Our proposal will:

   - Benefit low-income communities and communities of color: If these